A geometric look at momentum flux and stress in fluid mechanics: Other fluid models

 \section{Other fluid models}

-The above calculation establishes the principle of obtaining equations in conservation form by playing off the terms gained from the variational principle in (\ref{eqactionvary}) with those obtained by an infinitesimal change of variables in the integral, the limiting Lie derivative action of a pull back, in the covariance condition (\ref{eqlieaction}).
+The above calculation establishes the principle that allows us to obtain equations in conservation form by playing off the terms gained from the variational principle in (\ref{eqactionvary}) with those obtained by an infinitesimal change of variables in the integral, the limiting Lie derivative action of a pull back, in the covariance condition (\ref{eqlieaction}).
 This systematic method can be applied to other systems, with varying level of complexity in the resulting calculations.
-We consider three important systems, namely incompressible fluid flow, the Euler--$\alpha$ model, and MHD.
+We consider three important specific systems, namely incompressible fluid flow, the Euler-$\alpha$ model and MHD before illuminating the overall structure by examining an abstract model of Euler--Poincar\'e type.